Exoldarium/CS50x/README.md

 ![alt text](/images/CS50xImage.PNG)

-This are my solutions to CS50x, Harvard University's introduction to computer science.
+These are my solutions to CS50x, Harvard University's introduction to computer science.